War in Tethyr

 War in Tethyr is a fantasy novel by Victor Milán, set in the world of the Forgotten Realms, and based on the Dungeons & Dragons role-playing game.
 It is the second novel published in The Nobles series, and was published in paperback in October, 1995.

 Plot summary

-In War in Tethyr a beautiful warrior and her band of adventurers unite the locals against the villains.
+War in Tethyr is a novel in which a beautiful warrior leads a party of adventurers against her enemies, and unite the locals to their cause.

 Reception

 Gideon Kibblewhite reviewed War in Tethyr for Arcane magazine, rating it a 2 out of 10 overall.
 He starts the review by saying: "Oh dear, oh dear.
 Victor Milan leaves almost no cliché unturned in this weak Forgotten Realms effort.
 From the book's corny beginning to its cheesy end, there is little of worth.
 A few background ideas may be found in its pages (there are a couple of good monsters, a take on body-snatching and some information about the city and people of Zazesspur) but you'll have to put up with an excruciating story."
 He criticizes the unoriginal plot, calling the heroes "The A Team with swords", and comments: "All the old veterans are wheeled out; a dwarf that mutters and tears at his beard, a half-elven bard with a voice like a golden bell, the list goes on..."
 Kibblewhite concludes the review by saying: "Game tie-in novels are hard to recommend when, like this one, all they supply is a dodgy story filled with constant references to how lithe, flat-bellied and supple the heroine is.
 There is a talking horse, though.
 Unfortunately, its name is Goldie and comes out with lines like 'I sense trouble ahead, Randi Star.'"